LucasBN/RSA/README.md

 ## How to use:

-First, you must initialise an encryption class:
+First, you must initialise an encryption class, which takes an optional argument prime_length = 1024 (default):

 ```
 from RSA import *